 Former Super Eagles Striker Slumps, Dies During Training in Kaduna

-• Former Super Eagles striker Michael Eneramo has sadly passed away after slumping during a training in Kaduna
+• Former Super Eagles striker Michael Eneramo has passed away after collapsing during a training session

-• Eneramo quit football in 2018 after a modest career but regularly keeps fit close to his residence in Kaduna
+• Eneramo quit football in 2018 after a modest career, but regularly keeps fit close to his home in Kaduna

-• The 10-cap former Super Eagles forward spent the majority of his career across Saudi and Turkish clubs
+• The 10-cap former Super Eagles forward spent the majority of his career at clubs in Saudi Arabia and Turkey

 Former Super Eagles striker Michael Eneramo has sadly passed away at the age of 40 after slumping during a routine football training session in Kaduna.

-Eneramo had a 14-year long career which began with Nigerian club Lobi Stars and ended in 2018 with Turkish club Turk Ocagi Limasol.
+Eneramo had a 14-year-long career, which began with Nigerian club Lobi Stars and ended in 2018 with Turkish-Cypriot club Turk Ocagi Limasol.

 Michael Eneramo, Super Eagles, Nigeria, London, Kaduna.

-Former Super Eagles striker Michael Eneramo dies at 40.
+Former Super Eagles striker Michael Eneramo dies at 40 after reportedly collapsing during a routine training session.
 Photo by Phil Cole.

 Source: Getty Images

-According to OwnGoal Nigeria, the striker keeps fit at a primary school in Ungwan Yelwa where the incident happened on Thursday, April 24, 2026.
+According to OwnGoal Nigeria, the striker kept fit regularly at a primary school in Ungwan Yelwa, where the incident happened on Thursday, April 24, 2026.

 Read also

-He reportedly completed the first 45 minutes during the session, but slumped during the second half and sadly passed away before they got to the hospital.
+He reportedly completed the first 45 minutes during the session, but slumped during the second half and sadly passed away before arriving at the hospital.

-Eneramo featured 10 times for the Super Eagles from 2009 to 2011 and scored three goals, including his first during a friendly match against Republic of Ireland.
+Eneramo featured 10 times for the Super Eagles from 2009 to 2011 and scored three goals, including a goal during a friendly match against the Republic of Ireland.

-He is best remembered for his goal against Tunisia during the 2010 FIFA World Cup qualifier, which eventually helped the Super Eagles qualify for the tournament in South Africa.
+He is best remembered for his goal against Tunisia during the 2010 FIFA World Cup qualifiers, which helped the Super Eagles qualify for the tournament in South Africa.

-He failed to make the cut for the tournament after the departure of coach Shaibu Amodu.
-Foreign boss Lars Lagerback dropped him from the squad.
+He failed to make the cut for the tournament after the departure of coach Shaibu Amodu when foreign boss Lars Lagerback dropped him from the squad.

-He began his full professional career in Tunisia and the Tunisians attempted to convince him to switch his nationality and play for the Carthage Eagles but he rejected.
+He began his full professional career in Tunisia, with the country asking him to switch his nationality and play for the Carthage Eagles instead, but he refused.

-Super Eagles official X account paid tribute to the former striker and it drew reactions from Nigerians who paid tribute to Eneramo’s life.
+The Super Eagles' official X account has paid tribute to the former striker, and the post has drawn reactions from Nigerians who paid tribute to Eneramo’s life.

 Read also